forestryio/forestry.io/hugo/content/docs/settings/team-management.md

 ### Create an Organization

-You can create an organization on your dashboard by clicking on "Create Organization" in the left sidebar.
+You can create an organization on your dashboard by clicking on _Create Organization_ in the left sidebar.
-Once you filled in your information and named the organization you can proceed by clicking on "Create".
+Once you filled in your information and named the organization you can proceed by clicking on _Create_.

-The Organization you created will now show up underneath "My sites" in the left sidebar.
+The Organization you created will now show up underneath _My sites_ in the left sidebar.
 You can access the Organization's sites and settings by clicking on the Organization.

 Depending on your role in this organization your dashboard may vary, please read more in different [user roles](/docs/settings/team-management/#user-roles) to see what your assigned role allows you to do.

-Before managing the sites permissions, you have to pick up owners and members for your organization.
+Before managing the sites permissions, you have to add owners and members to your organization.

+Users can only be managed in Organization settings.
+Organizations are collections of sites assigned to teams and collaborators.
+Organizations can have multiple users with different [user roles](#user-roles) work across all sites of an organization.

-## Add Users to an organization
+### Add Users to an organization

 To add Users, go to your organization settings and click _add User_.